 Although bailiff interactions are generally stressful experiences, it could lead to these encounters being far more sympathetic in the future.
 This does not help you right now though.

 Fortunately, if a bailiff is due to arrive at your address, you may be able to prevent the visit by taking out a debt solution.
-For example, if you complete an application for a consolidation loan now (and if successful), you could repay your creditors within 24 hours – likely stopping enforcement action there and then.
+For example, if you complete an application for a consolidation loan now (and if successful), the money will be paid directly into your bank account for you to pay to your creditors – likely stopping enforcement action there and then.

 To find out if you are eligible, get in touch with one of our advisors below:Apply Now